 PHYSICAL DIFFERENCES BETWEEN OPEN & CLOSED-BACK HEADPHONES

 In case you didn’t know, the difference between open-back headphones and closed-back headphones is pretty simple.
 It lies within the venting of the drivers.
-An open vs closed headphones have the driving force sitting isolated inside a closed-off earcup share with a lack of issue.
+Headphones have the driving force sitting isolated inside a closed-off earcup share with a lack of issue.

 On the other hand, an open-back headphone usually has vents or grills to permit the free passage of air.
 So it is around the dynamic, electrostatic, or planar drivers.
 Each of those designs has its unique advantages and drawbacks so let’s glance at the critical points favoring every sort of headphone.